Question (15 June) again proposed, That the Bill be now read the Third time.

 I start by commending the hon.
 Member for Croydon North (Mr Reed) for his dedication to the Bill and, more importantly, for his dedication to his constituent Seni Lewis and his family, who have been through unimaginable tragedy.

 The hon.
 Gentleman’s campaign to highlight the issues that the Lewis family have faced and to create a positive change in mental health practices is admirable and a true reflection of the care and compassion he applies to his role in his local community.
 As he knows, and as we have discussed on a number of occasions, I support the core principles of what he is aiming to do.
-The Bill is a bit of a curate’s egg, because some bits are very good, some bits are bad and, most frustratingly—this happens with virtually every Bill that comes before the House—some bits could have been much better, as he and I both agree.
+The Bill is something of a curate’s egg, because some bits are very good, some bits are bad and, most frustratingly—this happens with virtually every Bill that comes before the House—some bits could have been much better, as he and I both agree.

 As my hon.
 Friend the Member for Christchurch (Sir Christopher Chope) mentioned, the Minister said on Report that she could not agree to certain things being included in the Bill but that she wants them to be included in statutory guidance.
 I will outline my under-standing of the things that will go into statutory guidance, which the Minister will hopefully either confirm or correct.
 Hopefully, as I have always intended, the Bill will then be able to complete its passage in no time at all.